2023 SPIRITS MARKETING FAQ

 You can revisit your entries on your My Account page at any time to upload additional files or edit project information.

 Receipts and paperwork will be automatically emailed after checkout.

 WHEN DO I GET MY RESULTS?

-All winners will be announced by August 3rd.
-An email will automatically be sent when results are posted to your My Account.
+All winners will be announced on or before the designated date emailed out at the start of the competition.
+An email will automatically be sent to the email you registered with when your results are posted to your My Account.

 HOW CAN I GET MORE INFORMATION?